-- 1.1 This is the Submission Neighbourhood Development Plan (NDP) for Lickey & Blackwell and Cofton Hackett for the plan period up to 2030.
-The Lickey & Blackwell and Cofton Hackett NDP has been submitted to Bromsgrove District Council who will publish it for a further six weeks consultation. - 1.2 NDPs are a new type of planning policy document, introduced in the Localism Act 2011, and are prepared by Parish Councils (and some other relevant bodies), in close consultation with local residents and other stakeholders.
-They sit alongside the national and local authority
+1.1 NDPs are a new type of planning policy document, introduced in the Localism Act 2011, and are prepared by Parish Councils (and some other relevant bodies), in close consultation with local residents and other stakeholders.
+They sit alongside the national and local authority planning policy documents and provide part of the local framework to guide decisions about development.
+They can include both planning policies and site allocations.

-- planning policy documents and provide part of the local framework to guide decisions about development.
-They can include both planning policies and site allocations. - 1.3 NDPs have to be in general conformity with the local strategic planning framework (in this area provided by Bromsgrove District Council), the Worcestershire Waste Core Strategy and the saved policies of the County of Hereford and Worcester Minerals Local Plan, and have regard to national planning policies such as those set out in the National Planning Policy Framework (NPPF) and National Planning Practice Guidance (NPPG).
+1.2 NDPs have to be in general conformity with the local strategic planning framework (in this area provided by Bromsgrove District Council) and have regard to national planning policies such as those set out in the National Planning Policy Framework (NPPF) and National Planning Practice Guidance (NPPG).
 Overall NDPs have to promote sustainable development by, for example, supporting appropriate development, and protecting and enhancing local character and green spaces.